Guide to Norwegian Cruise Line Ships By Age (2024)

 Guide to Norwegian Cruise Line Ship Classes

-The Breakaway Plus is the largest class of ships for Norwegian Cruise Line weighing in at 165-169K gross tons and carrying between 3,800-4,200 passengers.
+The Breakaway Plus is the largest class of ships for Norwegian Cruise Line weighing in at 165,000 to 169,000 gross tons and carrying between 3,800 and 4,200 passengers.

 The Breakaway-Plus class of ships also has some of the most thrilling attractions at sea.
-Among them are go-kart courses, a state of the art laser tag arena, and some of the fastest waterslides.
+Among them are go-kart courses, a state-of-the-art laser tag arena (on Bliss and Encore), and some of the fastest waterslides at sea.

 Most Thrilling Things to Do on a Cruise Ship!

-On Norwegian Joy and Norwegian Encore, there is the Galaxy Pavilion too.
+Norwegian Encore features the Galaxy Pavilion too.
 This digitally enhanced area is home to interactive attractions, ride simulators, and games that everyone in the family will enjoy.

-Some of these ships also feature Spice H20, an adults only area with water features, a bar, and private space for those that are 18+.
+Some of these ships also feature Spice H2O, an adults-only area with water features, a bar, and private space for those that are 18+.
 Similarly, some ships feature the relaxing Observation Lounge.
 This forward facing venue offers stunning views with wall to wall glass, making it the perfect place to watch the ship sail into port.

 There’s also the Cavern Club with a resident Beatles tribute band.